lamberta/devkit-doc/native/ios-stages.md

 ### 5. Deployment

-The same IPA file use for group testing will be uploaded to the Apple Store for release.
+The same IPA file use for group testing will be uploaded to the iTunes Connect website for release.
 Please see our [iOS build guide](./ios-build.html) on how to create an .IPA file for release (or for testing).